 How to enable two-factor authentication in WhatsApp for Android

-- Tap the three dots on the top right corner.
+2. Tap the three dots in the top right corner.

 You'll now need to enter your PIN the next time you're setting up WhatsApp, whether that's on a new phone or if you're reinstalling the app.
 It's easy enough to reset the PIN should you forget it, so make sure you furnish an email account, so you don't get locked out of your account.

 A great product is even more enjoyable when you don't have to pay for it.
 This rings true with WhatsApp Messenger as it has one of the largest user bases out there.
 However, it isn't one of the best messaging apps for Android just because it is free and used by many people.
 It's the features you get that makes it our top recommendation for messaging platforms.

 Even though Facebook owns WhatsApp, users still have comfort in the app's end-to-end encryption that ensures their privacy.
 Then there are other things such as free text messages and VoIP calls (audio and video), a simple and easy-to-use interface, plenty of stickers, emojis, and GIFs, and the ability to share a wide variety of files.
 You can send documents, music, videos, photos, links, and even APK files through the app.
 You can share your location and contacts, just about anything under the sun.

 Always stay connected.